No

 What You Need to Know

-- Soda or “Soft Drinks"
+Soda or "Soft Drinks"

-Any carbonated non-alcoholic beverage that contains water, a sweetening agent flavoring (including but not limited to sugar, high-fructose corn syrup, or artificial sweeteners), and carbon dioxide gas to create carbonation and is intended for human consumption.
+Any carbonated non-alcoholic beverage that contains water, a sweetening agent flavoring (including, but not limited to, sugar, high-fructose corn syrup, or artificial sweeteners), and carbon dioxide gas to create carbonation and is intended for human consumption.

-Any carbonated or non-carbonated beverages containing a stimulant such as fortified caffeine, bitter orange, glucuronolactone or guarana that is intended for human consumption.
-They may also include herbal extracts such as ginseng, mineral salts and vitamins, or high doses of organic acids, amino acids, inositol, sugars, or other similar compounds in addition to sweeteners.
+Any carbonated or non-carbonated beverages containing a stimulant such as fortified caffeine, guarana, glucuronolactone, or taurine .
+They may also include herbal extracts such as ginseng, mineral salts, and vitamins, as well as high doses of organic acids, amino acids, inositol, sugars, or other similar compounds, in addition to sweeteners.
 Juices, natural fruit pulp, or concentrates may also be added.
-Energy drinks are specifically formulated to enhance energy, alertness, or physical performance. - “Soft Drinks" and “Energy Drinks" are available in various flavors, formulations, and packaging.
-However, beverages marketed primarily as sports drinks to increase hydration, like Gatorade or medically necessary nutritional products, are not included.
+Energy drinks are specifically formulated to enhance energy, alertness, or physical performance.

-- “Soft Drinks" and “Energy Drinks" do not include beverages that contain milk or milk products; soy, rice, or similar milk substitutes; mineral water sold in containers; or specialty foods that are liquids or that are to be added to a liquid and that are intended to be a substitute in the diet for more commonly used food items.
+Soft drinks and energy drinks do not include beverages that contain milk or milk products; soy, rice, or similar milk substitutes; mineral water sold in containers; or specialty foods that are liquids or that are to be added to a liquid and that are intended to be a substitute in the diet for more commonly used food items.
 This can include, but is not limited to, infant formula or meal replacement shakes.

 SNAP Healthy Choice Waiver Product Matrix